spirosdio/spirosdio/README.md

-Here’s an updated version of your README file, incorporating the correct publication details and adding a generic interest as requested:

----

 ### Hi there, I'm Spiros Diochnos! 👋

 Welcome to my GitHub profile!
 I'm a **Software Engineer** .
 I thrive on solving complex problems and am passionate about the latest advancements in technology.